hayres/hayres.github.io/_posts/2016-11-8-vendee-globe-2016-day-3-conservative-pays.markdown

 Day 3 of the [Vendee Globe](http://www.vendeeglobe.org/en){:target="_blank"} and Brit [Alex Thomson](http://www.alexthomsonracing.com/) has been pulled back into the pack after his gamble to the left of the course did not pay.

-It is often true on an inshore course that taking a flier to one side or other of the course can lead to a huge lead.
+It is often true on an inshore course that taking a flyer to one side or other of the course can lead to a huge lead.
 I lucked out in a RYA Finn qualifier once where a bit of inland experience and a pun on the wrong end of the line put me 10 boat lengths ahead at the windward mark.
 However trying this out on the ocean can lead to being in the wrong weather system.
 Or even on the other less favourable side.
-So maybe it is best to stay concervative when the stakes are so high.
+So maybe it is best to stay conservative when the stakes are so high.

-In terms of a long ocean leg of the course the flier could only go as far as the Portugease coast so it was impossible to get the other side of the weather system then ride it further down the track aft er gybing back the other way.
+In terms of a long ocean leg of the course the flyer could only go as far as the Portugease coast so it was impossible to get the other side of the weather system then ride it further down the track aft er gybing back the other way.
 But of course Boss had to gybe as there was land in the way.

 The punt worked in the short term with Alex pulling ahead but as the last 24 hour have played out he has lost the wind more quickly and not had such a favourable angle.